 A herniated disc is by far the most common cause, however.

 Cervical radiculopathy is the damage or disruption of nerve function that results when one of the nerve roots near the cervical (neck) vertebrae is compressed.
-Damage to nerve roots in the cervical area can cause pain and the loss of sensation along the nerve’s pathway into the arm and hand, depending on where the damaged roots are located.
+Damage to pinched nerve roots in the cervical area can cause pain and the loss of sensation along the nerve’s pathway into the arm and hand, depending on where the damaged roots are located.
 This is because nerves leave your spine to travel to other areas of the body, for obvious reasons: movement, sensation, reflexes, etc. In areas higher on the spine, like the neck, the nerves run to the arms and hands.
 In lower regions, they may run to the legs or buttock .

 Lumbar radicular pain radiates into the thigh, calf, and occasionally the foot directly along the course of a specific spinal nerve root.
-The most common symptom of radicular pain is sciatica, caused by compression of a spinal nerve in the lower back. (.)
+The most common symptom of radicular pain is sciatica, caused by compression of a spinal nerve in the lower back.
+(Read more about sciatica.)
 It often will be caused by compression of the lower spinal nerve roots.
 With this condition, the leg pain is typically much worse than the lower back pain.
 The specific areas of the leg and/or foot that are affected depends on which nerve in the lower back is compressed or damaged .

 Radiculopathy from Car Accidents

 When someone is injured in a car accident they may find (or not notice at first) that they have damaged their spine, either at the neck or the lower back, or both.
 Neck and back injuries are actually among the most common kinds of injuries sustained by car accident victims.

 If you have been the victim of a car accident and have experienced the type of injury that results from spinal trauma, you may have severe pain or discomfort in either the spinal area or more commonly, in an area the pain has radiated out to, as mentioned above.
-The damage a car accident can cause to your spine can be severe and long lasting.
+The damage a car accident can cause to your spine can be severe and long-lasting.
 It may also take some time after the accident for the pain to begin, which is why it is necessary for a health care professional to examine you immediately after an accident.

 The medical term neuropathy does not refer to a specific disease or syndrome.
 Instead, it is a generic term that describes various disorders or malfunctions of the nervous system.
 There are different categories of neuropathy, depending on location, function, and specific types of the affected nerves.
 This is because nerves anywhere in the body can be damaged as a result of an accident or injury.